LandSciTech/LSTD-Connectivity-Paper/README.md

 ### AWS Run summary

-(Initially started on the 26 but had to be restarted on the 27 due to bug).
+(Initially started on the 26 but had to be restarted on the 27).

 Instance: `m5a-4xlarge`